Peter the Great: Second Embassy

-The Tsar's navy was powerful enough that the Russians could penetrate Sweden.
+The tsar's navy was powerful enough that the Russians could penetrate Sweden.
 Still, Charles XII refused to yield, and not until his death in battle in 1718 did peace become feasible.
-After the battle near Åland, Sweden made peace with all powers but Russia by 1720.
+After the battle of Grengam, Sweden made peace with all powers but Russia by 1720.
 In 1721, the Treaty of Nystad ended the Great Northern War.
 Russia acquired Ingria, Estonia, Livonia, and a substantial portion of Karelia.
 In turn, Russia paid two million Riksdaler and surrendered most of Finland.
-The Tsar retained some Finnish lands close to Saint Petersburg, which he had made his capital in 1712.